luxonis/depthai-hardware/docs/source/pages/SJ2096POE.rst

 ********

 The **OAK-1-PoE** baseboard offers full 802.3af, Class 3 PoE compliance with 1000BASE-T speeds.
 The OAK-1-PoE (SJ2096POE)
-baseboard has one on-board cameras which implement RGB vision, piped directly into the :ref:`OAK-SoM-Pro` for depth and AI processing.
+baseboard has one on-board camera which provides RGB vision, piped directly into the :ref:`OAK-SoM-Pro` for depth and AI processing.
 The data is then output to a host via USB 3.1 Gen1 (Type-C) or via 1000BASE-T ethernet connection.
 The OAK-1-PoE board exposes boot selection switches, allowing the end user to boot the OAK-SoM-Pro module from USB or the on-board eMMC or NOR flash.